SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Optional.

-A `EncryptionOption` object, containing the AES256CBCKey used to decrypt the output.
+A `EncryptionOption` object, containing the AES-256-CBC Key used to decrypt the output.

 By default, AMR API doesn't encrypt the output and event queue.
-If set with AES256CBCKey, AMR API encrypts the output with the key supplied.
+If set with AES-256-CBC Key, AMR API encrypts the output with the key supplied.

 See `[EncryptionOption](/dotnet/api/microsoft.sharepoint.client.encryptionoption)` class for details.